YadavRamdeo/TicTacTocGame/README.md

 # TicTacTocGame
 ###### Tic Tac Toc Game Rule for must winning:-
 1. Whoever Will start the game if he selects the corner box then definitely he will win..
 2. 2.
-Me:- selected yellow Corner
+Me:- selected yellow(color) Corner
 3. 3.
 You:- selected middlebox out of 8 remaining (you can select anyone out of 8)
 4. 4.
 Me:- Again selected Corner
 5. 5.
 You: Trying to stop me from winning